 - (i) either:

 - compliance with the abatement standard(s)

 is/are not feasible, by the maximum use of

 technology within the economic capability

 of the responsible person; or

 - 2. there is no reasonable relationship between the economic and social costs and benefits (including attainment of the standard(s) set forth in this Paragraph B to be obtained, and

 - (ii) the proposed alternative abatement standard(s) is/are technically achievable and cost-benefit justifiable; and

 - (iii) the potential for point-of-use treatment versus in-situ remediation of ground water to standards has been evaluated and will be employed if technically feasible and cost-benefit justifiable; and

 - (iv) compliance with the proposed alternative

 abatement standard(s) will not create a present

 or future hazard to public health or undue

 damage to property. [-96]

 - (b) The petition shall be in writing, filed with the Division Environmental Bureau Chief.
 The petition shall:

 - (i) State the petitioner's name and address;

 - (ii) State the date of the petition;

-- (iii) Describe the facility or activity for

-which the alternate abatement standard(s)

-is sought;

-- (iv) State the address or description of the

-property upon which the facility is

-located;

-- (v) Describe the water body or watercourse

-affected by the release;

-- (vi) Identify the abatement standard from which petitioner wishes to vary;
+- (iv) State the address or description of the property upon which the facility is located; - (v) Describe the water body or watercourse affected by the release; - (vi) Identify the abatement standard from which petitioner wishes to vary; - (vii) State why the petitioner believes that compliance with the regulation will impose an unreasonable burden upon his activity;

+- (viii) Identify the water contaminant(s) for which alternative standard(s) is/are proposed;

+- (ix) State the alternative standard(s)

+proposed;

+- (x) Identify the three-dimensional body of

+water pollution for which approval is

+sought;

-- (vii) State why the petitioner believes that
+- (xii) State the extent to which the abatement

-compliance with the regulation will impose an unreasonable burden upon his activity;
+standard(s) set forth in Paragraph B

+is/are now, and will in the future be,

+violated.

+- (xiii) The petition may include a transport, fate and risk assessment in accordance with accepted methods, and other information as the petitioner deems necessary to support the petition. [-96]

-- (viii) Identify the water contaminant(s) for which alternative standard(s) is/are proposed; - (x) Identify the three-dimensional body of water pollution for which approval is sought; - (xii) State the extent to which the abatement standard(s) set forth in Paragraph B is/are now, and will in the future be, violated. - (c) The Division Environmental Bureau Chief shall review the petition and, within sixty (60) days after receiving the petition, shall submit a written recommendation to the Director to approve, approve subject to conditions, or disapprove any or all of the proposed alternative abatement standard(s).
+- (c) The Division Environmental Bureau Chief shall review petition and, within sixty (60) days after receiving the petition, shall a written recommendation to the Director to approve, approve subject to as, or disapprove any or all of the proposed alternative abatement s).
 The recommendation shall include the reasons for the Division Environmental Bureau Chief's recommendation.
-The Division Environmental Bureau Chief shall submit a copy of the recommendation to the petitioner by certified mail. [-96] - (d) If the Division Environmental Bureau Chief recommends approval, or approval subject to conditions, of any or all of the proposed alternative abatement standard(s), the Division shall hold a public hearing on those standards.
+The Division Environmental Bureau Chief shall submit a copy of the recommendation to the petitioner by certified mail.

+[-96] - (d) If the Division Environmental Bureau Chief recommends approval, or approval subject to conditions, of any or all of the proposed alternative abatement standard(s), the Division shall hold a public hearing on those standards.
 If the Division Environmental Bureau Chief recommends disapproval of any or all of the proposed alternative abatement standard(s), the petitioner may submit a request to the Director, within fifteen (15) days after receipt of the recommendation, for a public hearing on those standards.
 If a timely request for hearing is not submitted, the recommended disapproval shall become a final decision of the Director and shall not be subject to review. [-96] - (e) If the Director grants a public hearing, the hearing shall be conducted in accordance with Division hearing procedures. [--96]